100% of your donation goes to that specific appeal, providing vital and practical supports such as clean water, sanitation and cash vouchers for food.

 2. When the services provided by governments are inadequate, i.e. of poor quality and not reaching the most vulnerable in the society such as poor women and girls, people affected by HIV, people with disabilities, etc.

-We don’t just simply provide the services in these situations – we build the necessary infrastructure and train local people to run them, along with showing governments and state bodies best practice in the provision of essential services.
+We don’t just simply provide the services in these situations – we build the necessary infrastructure and train local people to use it, along with showing governments and state bodies best practice in the provision of essential services.

 We believe that states have a responsibility to provide these services and citizens have a right to receive them.
 That’s why a lot of our work focuses on supporting communities to stand up for their rights and demand these services from their governments.